 GeneCards Summary for TLR7 Gene

 TLR7 (Toll Like Receptor 7) is a Protein Coding gene.
 Diseases associated with TLR7 include superficial basal cell carcinoma and anogenital venereal wart.
-Among its related pathways are Immune System and NF-KappaB Family Pathway.
+Among its related pathways are Immune System and p53 Pathway (RnD).
 GO annotations related to this gene include transmembrane signaling receptor activity and double-stranded RNA binding.
 An important paralog of this gene is TLR6.

 UniProtKB/Swiss-Prot for TLR7 Gene